La Madelon

 The song tells a story about soldiers flirting with a lovely young waitress in a country tavern and may partly owe its long term popularity to the fact that the lyrics were clean at a time when soldiers' songs were mostly bawdy and rude.
 It was one of the most popular songs in France during World War I and became a patriotic song as the war wore on.
 It remains a patriotic, well-known song in France to this day.
 It also became popular among Spanish soldiers.

 It was revived in World War II and Marlene Dietrich sang it in Paris in 1939 during the celebration of the national day of 14 July.

+The 1937 French film Madelon's Daughter made reference to the song.
 The 1955 French film La Madelon, directed by Jean Boyer was a comedy based on Madelon's legend starring the great Line Renaud who plays the title character and sings the song surrounded by soldiers.
 Spanish actress-singer Sara Montiel sang it in the box office hit movie El Último Cuplé (Juan de Orduña, Spain 1957).
 The soundtrack album was also an international success.